oist/Usiigaci/README.md

 3. run the preprocess_data.py to change the colored into gray scale 8 bit image.
 	Alternatively, if you already have the 8 bit gray scale image with each cell having its index. you're good to go by naming them as "instance_ids.png"

+4. run the train.py

+	several variables to keep in mind
+	line 22 input channel should be your training data channel filename line 29: IMAGES_PER_GPU, adjust according to your GPU memory line 31: In my system, it is essential two classes training keep it 2.
+Multiclass is not tested yet. line 33: STEPS_PER_EPOCH, put in the number of your training data line 34: VALIDATION_STEP, put in the number of your validation data

+	for the rest of parameters, you can play around.
+	If your image is of high intensity or low intensity, you might have to adjust MEAN_PIXEL on line 71 to the np.array of the mean of RGB of the image.

+	Adjust the training epochs for the heads and all layers on line 188 and 196. modify the path to train_dir, val_dir, out_dir, and pretrained weight to start. from line 211-217

+	in some cases if tensorflow-gpu takes alot of cpu time and lags your system, you might want to go into the model.py and find multiprocessing and set it to False.

 We used 50 sets of training data. you can find the training data we made in the train and val folder.
 45 sets are used in training and 5 sets are for validation.
 We trained additional 200 epochs of headers and 300 epochs on all layers based on a trained network from Matterport with MS COCO dataset.